 We are normally opposed to certain wildlife experiences, however there is an animal hospital on site that looks after injured wildlife and prepares certain species for reintroduction back into the wild.

-Hike through one of the best places in Victoria and stroll amongst the native flora and fauna on this incredible day trip just outside of Melbourne.
+Discover one of the best places in the state and stroll amongst the native flora and fauna on this incredible day trip just outside of Melbourne.

 Best places to stay in the Yarra Valley